riteshja88/URLShortenerRESTAPIService/README.md

 | **\`GET /api/stats\`** | 10 |

 It may be best to follow the above order and resist temptation to aim for more points first, as there is dependency of the second item on the first item and so on.

+## TODOD
+- What if memory is full and we are not able to create new short URLS?
+- What if we get requests for invalid shortURLs?